Deephaven’s live Directed-Acyclic-Graph (DAG)

 Performance analysis

-Deephaven’s performance analysis tools help you dig into an unresponsive query to locate which operations are causing slow UGP cycles.
+Deephaven’s performance analysis tools help you dig into an unresponsive query to locate which operations are causing slow UG cycles.
 Once you understand what operations are slow, you can rearrange your query so there are fewer changes to process, add table snapshotting to reduce the frequency of changes, etc.